SaltShaker9000/SaltShaker9000/README.md

 - 👋 Hi, I’m @SaltShaker9000
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in a Job
 - 🌱 I’m currently learning Data structures and algorithms
 - 📫 How to reach me ...
 Cbrangham2006@gmail.com